-In April 2022, Toronto Metropolitan University changed its name to Toronto Metropolitan University.
+In April 2022, Ryerson University changed its name to Toronto Metropolitan University.
 Our new name better reflects our values and promises a future filled with possibilities, and will be implemented in a phased approach.
 Learn more about our next chapter.

 International Visiting Research Scholars